Solution when C drive is full in Windows 10/11/server

 - All applications install to C drive by default.

-- Some files still write to C drive even if you set to install applications to data drives.
+- Some files still write to C drive even if you change installation path to other partition.

 - Recycle Bin grows every day after you deleting files.